 Umbrian-Tuscan chicken-liver crostini — sautéed chicken livers chopped with anchovies, capers, and red wine into a chunky dark spread, served on toasted bread as the obligatory antipasto at every traditional central-Italian Sunday lunch.

 Crostini neri ('black crostini') are the iconic antipasto of Umbria and Tuscany, especially in the rural pranzo della domenica (Sunday lunch) tradition.
 The name 'neri' refers to the dark color of cooked chicken liver.
-Recipes go back to peasant kitchens of central Italy in the Middle Ages, when chicken livers (and beef spleens, in older versions) were too small to roast but too good to waste — the solution was to chop and spread on bread, the universal carrier of poor cuisine.
+Recipes go back to peasant kitchens of central Italy in the Middle Ages, when chicken livers (and calf/beef spleen, still used in the Sienese version) were too small to roast but too good to waste — the solution was to chop and spread on bread, the universal carrier of poor cuisine.
 The Umbrian version differs from the Tuscan by using a small amount of broth and being slightly chunkier; Tuscan versions tend to be smoother and sometimes include capers.
 Modern restaurants in both Umbria and Tuscany serve these crostini as the opening salvo of any tasting menu.

 A crostino nero is a bite of texture and complexity in one square inch: the bread is toasted but slightly damp from the broth brush (essential — dry crostini are a sin); the chicken-liver topping is dark, glossy, chunky enough to identify pieces of liver, salt-rich from anchovies and capers, with a vinegar-acid backbone that keeps the iron-y richness in check.
 There's an unmistakable Umbrian-Tuscan farmhouse quality — these aren't elegant, they're grandmother's.
 Eat in one bite, take a sip of red, eat another.